-Francis on the Hill is dedicated to supporting children and families in Washington, DC with a special focus on the Columbia Heights neighborhood.
-Its projects help alleviate economic insecurity by providing fresh, wholesome groceries.
-Volunteers also work to enhance the beauty of public spaces in and around Meridian Hill Park.
+Francis on the Hill is is a community-based food rescue and redistribution program dedicated to supporting children and families in Washington, DC, with a special focus on the Columbia Heights neighborhood.

 Gifts from the Heart